codenothing/Nlint/doc/Autorun.md

 Autorun.js
 ==========

-Autorun.js runs Nodelint using command line arugments, and outputs results to the terminal.
+Autorun.js runs Nodelint using command line arguments, and outputs results to the terminal.

 Usage